michael-e/email_newsletter_manager/readme.md

 Please be aware of morality and legal conditions in your country concerning mass mailings.
 In many countries special recipient opt-in and opt-out procedures may be required, and you might encounter the need to store opt-in evidence on your server.
 Meeting such regulations is beyond the scope of this extension.

 Never use this extension for SPAM.
-If you do so we, will hate you.
+If you do so, we will hate you.